Integrative Biology

 • Students are required to be a graduate student instructor (GSI) for at least two semesters and must complete INTEGBI 375.

-• A student in the Ph.D. program must take a three-hour oral qualifying examination (QE) on fields specified by their QE committee (one of those fields must be evolution).
+• A student in the Ph.D. program must take a two to three hour oral qualifying examination (QE) on fields specified by their QE committee (one of those fields must be evolution).

 • Ph.D. candidates are required to write a dissertation based on original and independent research carried out by the student.

-• Students are encouraged (but not required) to enroll in seminars in their field of specialization and present topics.
-Effective participation in seminars is a useful introduction to your field of specialization and may provide valuable direction for advanced study, particularly if you have not begun research activities.
+• Students are encouraged (but not required) to enroll in seminars in their field of specialization and present topics and to give a finishing talk at the culmination of their PhD.
+Effective participation in seminars and giving presentations are important for scientific and professional development.

 Courses Required